Wide-band timing of GMRT discovered millisecond pulsars: Observations and data processing

 The four PTA pulsars were observed once a month and covered a span of $\sim$ nine months, while more than 2 years of data were available for all non-PTA pulsars.
 Fig. \ref{fig:1} shows the cadence for all observed pulsars in the different frequency bands.
-Since the aim was to observe with the maximum time-domain sensitivity of the uGMRT, all of these were single sub-array observations, where $\sim$ 70\% of the GMRT array was phased and combined to form a single dish with an equivalent gain of $\sim$ 7 K/Jy.
-A bandwidth of 200 MHz, from 300-500 MHz and 550-750 MHz, was used for band-3 and band-4 observations, respectively.
-Our observations in band-5 have a frequency range from 1060 to 1460 MHz.
-We performed online coherent de-dispersion at the best-known DM values in band-3 and band-4, whereas band-5 data was incoherently-dispersed (as online coherent dedispersion mode is available up to 200 MHz bandwidth only). \\* We also included incoherently de-dispersed data available for MSPs J1646$-$2142, J2144$-$5237, and J1120$-$3618 in band-3 and band-4 taken before online coherent de-dispersion mode was established.
+We also included incoherently dedispersed data available for MSPs J1120$-$3618, J1646$-$2142 and J2144$-$5237 in band-3 and band-4 taken before online coherent dedispersion mode was established.